ksaj/lispiness/README.md

 June 30, 2018: I finally found a resource worth learning from.
 [Practical Common Lisp](http://gigamonkeys.com/book/index.html).
 Still am going to post snippets that contain common gotchas.
 Then I'll add the appropriate methods.

 Sept 13, 2018: I'm not a gamer or a game developer, but I learned quite a lot from this article: https://all-things-andy-gavin.com/2011/03/12/making-crash-bandicoot-gool-part-9/.
 This also gives lots of arguments of why C and C++ aren't always up to the job.
 I really like how easy his GOOL is to read.

+# CLFSWM

+Oct 21, 2018: I just installed the Common Lisp Full Screen Window Manager on a Raspberry Pi.
+It is more complicated than other GUIs, but I did manage to figure out quite a lot just by menu surfing.
+Sometimes I end up locking myself onto a particular full-screen frame, but eventually I'll figure out how to get out properly.
+I will say that once it is loaded, swithing between apps is blazingly fast.

+Once I've obtained a little more skill using it, I'll write an article about why I wanted to install a Lisp desktop, and any of the particular pros and cons.